 Logging Level Description OFF Disables all logging.

-Logging Level Description FATAL Logs severe error events that lead the driver to abort.
+FATAL Logs severe error events that lead the driver to abort.
 ERROR Logs error events that might allow the driver to continue running.
-WARNING Logs potentially harmful situations.
+WARNING Logs events that might result in an error if action is not taken.
 INFO Logs general information that describes the progress of the driver.
 DEBUG Logs detailed information that is useful for debugging the driver.
 TRACE Logs all driver activity.